keystone-engine/keystone/docs/COMPILE-WINDOWS.md

 2. Test Keystone with "kstool" like below.

-        $ kstool x32 "add eax, ebx"
+        $ kstool.exe x32 "add eax, ebx"

-  Run "kstool" without any option to find out how to use this handy tool.
+  Run "kstool.exe" without any option to find out how to use this handy tool.

 3. Learn more on how to code your own tools with our samples.